gzodataserver/odataserver/ADVANCED.md

 Build the image: `docker build --rm -t odataserver .`

-Create an environement definitions file called `env.list` (copy `env.list.template` and edit).
+Create an environment definitions file called `env.list` (copy `env.list.template` and edit).

 Make sure a container with rsyslog is running (skip the `--link` part if you